+B. Channel Characteristics

-An application flow itself is also characterized by its minimum packet interarrival time, burstiness, multiple QoS levels, bandwidth, loss rate, delay, and jitter requirements.
-The number and condition of channels between the proxy and piconet can change with time due to many factors including interchannel interference, and communication failure due to piconet member departure, device mobility, or power depletion.
-While a proxy must be continuously aware of channel conditions, it does not have the benefit of observing packet reception or piconet member behavior directly.
-The proper design of a monitoring system providing such feedback is rather complicated, and deserves to be covered in a separate paper.
-Here we will assume the existence of a two-sided channel monitor (i.e., one side on the piconet and the other side at the proxy) that is jointly responsible for detecting membership changes, "sensing" channel characteristics (e.g., bandwidth, error rate, latency, security, reliability, cost, etc.) and ensuring that the proxy has reasonably current channel information.
+The number and condition of channels between the proxy and $MC^2$ can change with time due to many factors including inter-channel interference, and communication failures due to $MC^2$ members' departures, device mobility, or power depletion.
+While a proxy must be continuously aware of channel conditions, it does not have the benefit of observing packet reception or $MC^2$ member behavior directly.
+The proper design of a monitoring system providing such feedback is crucial to achieving superior system performance, and we have investigated it in detail in a separate paper [38].

+We studied several approaches to channel monitoring in Section II-E. In this paper we assume that our bandwidth aggregation system has a two-sided channel monitor (i.e., one side on the $MC^2$ and the other side at the proxy) that is jointly responsible for detecting membership changes, "sensing" channel characteristics (e.g., bandwidth, error rate, latency, security, reliability, cost, etc.) and ensuring that the proxy has reasonably current channel information.
+Further, to facilitate WAN channel monitoring and overall system reliability and responsiveness, the $MC^2$ -based agents are distributed, operating on many or all of the member devices [38].

 The proxy is thus capable of ordering channels in its resource pool according to the application requirements of arriving flows.
-For example, channels can be sorted according to their delay and reliability characteristics, and then the proxy may choose the nmost reliable channels for transporting the base layer (or essential part) of a video flow while choosing less reliable channels for the enhancement layer.
+For example, channels can be sorted according to their delay and reliability characteristics, and then the proxy may choose the n most reliable channels for transporting the base layer (or essential part) of a video flow while choosing less reliable channels for the enhancement layer.